Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

 How to Get to Samosir Island from Medan Airport?

-Medan airport is the closest to Lake Toba and Parapat is the port where you take ferry to Samosir Island.
+Medan Airport is the closest to Lake Toba and Parapat is the port where you take the ferry to Samosir Island.
 It takes around 3-4 hours from Medan airport to Parapat, with 30 minutes for lunch.

-7-seaters Mini vans are available in the airport take you to Parapat.
+7-seater Minivans are available at the airport to take you to Parapat.
 Rp.
 100,000

 Private taxis are available near the arrival.
 Rp.
 650,000